digital-land/technical-documentation/docs/data-operations-manual/Explanation/Operational-Procedures.md

 - Adding an endpoint for a new dataset and/or collection.
 This is usually for a national-scale dataset which is being added to the platform (e.g. adding `flood-storage-area` data from the Environment Agency to the platform for the first time).

-The [adding data](../Tutorials/Adding-Data.md) page in the tutorials section explains the process we follow for each of these scenarios.
+The [adding data](../../Tutorials/Adding-Data) page in the tutorials section explains the process we follow for each of these scenarios.

-You may find it useful to read some of the Key Concepts documentation, in particular on [pipeline processes and the data model](../Explanation/Key-Concepts/pipeline-processes.md) and [endpoint types](../Explanation/Key-Concepts/Endpoint-types.md).
+You may find it useful to read some of the Key Concepts documentation, in particular on [pipeline processes and the data model](../Key-Concepts/pipeline-processes) and [endpoint types](../Key-Concepts/Endpoint-types).

 ## Maintaining data

-Maintaining data means making sure that the changes a data provider makes to their data are reflected on the platform, which might be done either by adding new endpoints or managing updates by the provider to existing ones.
+Maintaining data means making sure that the changes a data provider makes to their data are reflected on the platform, as well as fixing any issues that occur due to incorrect configuration.
+All of the processes we follow here should be captured under our data quality framework, see the [monitoring data quality](../../Tutorials/Monitoring-Data-Quality) tutorial page.

-### Assigning entities

-All entries on the platform must be assigned an entity number in the `lookup.csv` for the collection.
-This usually happens automatically when adding a new endpoint through the `add-endpoints-and-lookups` script.
-However, when an endpoint is already on the platform but the LPA has indicated that the endpoint has been updated with a new resource and new entries, we can’t just re-add the endpoint.
-Instead, we assign the new entries their entity numbers differently.

-The [maintaining data](../Tutorials/Maintaining-Data.md) page in Tutorials covers some of these different scenarios and the steps that should be followed for each.

-### Merging entities

-There can be duplicates present in a dataset.
-This primarily takes place where multiple organisations are providing data about the same entity.
-We do not automatically detect and remove these.
-Instead, the `lookup.csv` for a dataset can be used to map data from different organisations to the same entity, or the `old-entity.csv` can be used to redirect information from one entity to another.

-Read the duplicate scenario in the [adding data](../Tutorials/Adding-Data.md) tutorial page, and the [how-to merge entities](../How-To-Guides/Maintaining/Merge-entities.md) page to learn more.

 ## Retiring data